 Photopheresis involves removing blood from the body, exposing it to psoralen and ultraviolet light, and then reinfusing it.
 Indicate whether photopheresis was administered as part of the line of therapy being reported.

-Question 216: Cellular Therapy
+Question 216: Cellular therapy (e.g., CAR-T cells)

-Question 217: Best response to line of therapy by CT (radiographic) criteria:
+Question 217: Best response to line of therapy by CT (radiographic) criteria

 Indicate the best response to the line of therapy by CT using the international working group radiographic criteria provided in LYM Response Criteria section of the Forms Instruction Manual.
-The best response may occur during or after the line of therapy.
-Report “Not assessed” if a CT was not performed during the line of therapy being reported and prior to the initiation of any new therapy.
+The best response may occur during or after the line of therapy, but prior to starting the next line of therapy.

 Question 218: Date assessed

-Report the date of the CT scan used to determine the response reported in question 217.
 If the date is partially known, use the process for reporting partial or unknown dates as described in the General Instructions, General Guidelines for Completing Forms.

-Question 219: Best response to line of therapy by PET (metabolic) criteria:
+Question 219: Best response to line of therapy by PET (metabolic) criteria

 Indicate the best response to the line of therapy by PET using the international working group metabolic criteria provided in LYM Response Criteria section of the Forms Instruction Manual.
-The best response may occur during or after the line of therapy.
-Report “Not assessed” if a PET scan was not performed during the line of therapy being reported and prior to the initiation of any new therapy.
+The best response may occur during or after the line of therapy, but prior to starting the next line of therapy.

 Question 220: Date assessed

-Report the date of the PET scan used to determine the response reported in question 220.
 If the date is partially known, use the process for reporting partial or unknown dates as described in the General Instructions, General Guidelines for Completing Forms.

 Question 221: Was this line of therapy maintenance / consolidation?

-Consolidation: Once a recipient has achieved a hematologic CR (1st, 2nd, 3rd or greater), they may receive several additional lines of therapy as part of a protocol or to eliminate known minimal residual disease.
+• Consolidation: Once a recipient has achieved a hematologic CR (1st, 2nd, 3rd or greater), they may receive several additional lines of therapy as part of a protocol or to eliminate known minimal residual disease.

-Maintenance: Following induction and consolidation, a recipient may receive low dose chemotherapy over an extended period of time to maintain a CR.
+• Maintenance: Following induction and consolidation, a recipient may receive low dose chemotherapy over an extended period of time to maintain a CR.
 Maintenance therapy is usually given as a single drug taken in the outpatient setting when the recipient has no known evidence of disease.

-Question 222-223: Did disease relapse / progression occur following this line of therapy?
+Questions 222 – 223: Did disease relapse / progression occur following this line of therapy?

-Refer to the international working group criteria provided in LYM Response Criteria section of the Forms Instructions Manual for more information on how to determine recurrence / progression of disease.
-Report “Yes” if the recipient met the relapse / progression criteria (radiographic or metabolic) or if relapse was detected based on clinical evidence (i.e., palpable nodes detected on the physician’s exam, abnormal labs, etc.) after starting this line of therapy and prior to starting a subsequent line of therapy.
-If “Yes” is reported, indicate the date of relapse / progression in question 223.
-If the date is partially known, use the process for reporting partial or unknown dates as described in the General Instructions, General Guidelines for Completing Forms.
+Report Yes if the recipient met the relapse / progression criteria (radiographic or metabolic) or if relapse was detected based on clinical evidence (i.e., palpable nodes detected on the physician’s exam, abnormal labs, etc.) after starting this line of therapy and prior to starting a subsequent line of therapy.
+If relapse / progression occurred, specify the date of relapse / progression.
+If there are multiple relapses / progressions, report the first assessment confirming relapse / progression.

 Section Updates: